Yodh: Origins

-Derived from a Semitic pictograph representing a hand.
+Yod is derived from an Egyptian hieroglyph representing a hand, and it is where the name of the letter is derived, (see the Hebrew word yad (יָד) 'hand'.)

 Before the late nineteenth century, the letter yāʼ was written without its two dots, especially those in the Levant.

 Arabic yāʼ

 The letter ي is named ALA (يَاء).
 It is written in several ways depending on its position in the word:

 It is pronounced in four ways: